anoma/nspec/docs/arch/node/engines/template_behaviour.juvix.md

 <!-- --8<-- [end:TemplatePrecomputationList] -->

-The precomputation results consist of a list of `TemplatePrecomputation` terms. terms.
+The precomputation results consist of a list of `TemplatePrecomputation` terms.
 Each entry can be either:

 1. A `DeleteMessage` entry indicating a message should be deleted from a mailbox
 2. A `CloseMailbox` entry indicating a mailbox should be closed